Skip to content

 Add text

-Next add a text component displaying "Hello, World!" on the background.
+Next add a text component displaying “Hello, World!” on top of that surface.

 rust